Tafara-N/alx-backend-javascript/0x05-Node_JS_basic/README.md

 - Link the route `/students` and `/students/:majorto` the `StudentsController`

 ## 8.5 Write the server reusing everything you created

-Inside the file named full_server/server.js, create a small Express server:
+Inside the file named `full_server/server.js`, create a small `Express` server:

-It should use the routes defined in full_server/routes/index.js It should use the port 1245
+- It should use the routes defined in `full_server/routes/index.js`
+- It should use the port `1245`

-8.6 Update package.json (if you are running it from outside the folder full_server) If you are starting node from outside of the folder full_server, you will have to update the command dev by: nodemon --exec babel-node --presets babel-preset-env ./full_server/server.js ./database.csv
+## 8.6 Update package.json (if you are running it from outside the folder full_server)
+If you are starting node from outside of the folder full_server, you will have to update the command dev by: nodemon --exec babel-node --presets babel-preset-env ./full_server/server.js ./database.csv

 Warning: